 Overall performance has been excellent, better than we ever expected.
 We’ve seen an increase in payoffs and things like that similar to Tom.
 So it’s been positive.
 And I think we took the approaching day by day and modified our policies and procedures as it happened.
 I’m trying to think it was important.
 I think you saw a lot of lenders in the first two weeks offering deferments for three months.
-You could go and log on the website and just differ three months of payments.
+You could go and log on the website and just pay three months of payments.
 And we didn’t do that.
 We were taking it day by day, week by week.
-And I think that kept our collection’s very positive because if you open that flood gate, you’re going to see a significant reduction income and the date of the marketplace lending we’ve seen is we’ve had a lot lower deferments and we’ve had a lot better impairment numbers than most of our competitors.
+And I think that kept our collection very positive because if you open that flood gate, you’re going to see a significant reduction in income and the date of the marketplace lending we’ve seen is we’ve had a lot lower deferments and we’ve had a lot better impairment numbers than most of our competitors.
 So that’s been positive for us.

 Jim Lynch (18:36):

 Yeah.
 It’s pretty interesting that you’re able to keep it.
 Everyone was worried, oh my gosh, what’s going to happen?
 Some close their doors immediately.
 They were just like, hey, there’s no way that we can overcome this.
 Whether or not they have the technology or they just thought it just wasn’t going to do good for their business.
-So we continue to see reports to that every day.
+So we continue to see reports of that every day.
 So hats off to you guys for keeping it positive.
 And one of those things that you probably focused on was really around customer experience because you guys do have some brand loyalty that you like to keep up.
 You finance with customers today, you’re hoping that they returned to you in a few months when they want to make that next purchase or another loan.

 Jim Lynch (19:14):